Historical Football Kits

 The arrival of Martin O'Neill, a former Northern Ireland international, in 2000 marked the turning point.
 Under his leadership, Celtic reasserted themselves, winning the Premier League title in 2001, 2002, 2004 and the Scottish Cup in 2004 and 2005.
 Moreover, the club once again became a force to be reckoned with in Europe, reaching the UEFA Cup Final in 2003.

-The dominance of the Old Firm is regarded by many as counter to the wider interests of the game in Scotland.
-The Premier League members earn the lions' share of TV revenues leaving the rest of the Scottish League to survive on scraps while the Old Firm are now so powerful that it is hard to see how their virtual monopoly can be broken (Hearts, with their wealthy Lithuanian backers will disagree).
-The lack of competitiveness in the Scottish structure is reflected in the poor record of Celtic and their rivals in European competition since 1967 while the influx of foreign players since the 1980s has stifled local talent.
-On a positive note, however, both Old Firm clubs have firmly dissasociated themselves from sectarianism and bigotry of any kind.
+The dominance of the Old Firm was regarded by many neutrals as counter to the wider interests of the game in Scotland.
+The Premier League members earned the lions' share of TV revenues leaving the rest of the Scottish League to survive on scraps while the Old Firm were now so powerful that it was hard to see how their virtual monopoly could be broken until events in 2012-13 changed the landscape.
+The lack of competitiveness in the Scottish structure was reflected in the poor record of Celtic and their rivals in European competition since 1967 while the influx of foreign players since the 1980s stifled local talent.
+On a positive note, however, both Old Firm clubs firmly dissasociated themselves from sectarianism and bigotry of any kind.

 Sources